berndporr/pi-pico-freertos-starter/README.md

 The purpose of this project is to provide a somewhat turn-key starter project for using FreeRTOS on Raspberry Pi Pico boards.

-Connect an LED to GPIO port 15 and it will flash at about 1Hz.
+Connect an LED to GPIO port 15 and it will flash at 1Hz.

 ![alt tag](setup.jpg)